 - 1. Power off your PC, Cable/DSL Modem, and the Router. - 2.
 Locate an optimum location for the Router.
 The best place is usually at the center of your wireless network.
-The place must accord with the Installation Environment Requirements. - 3.
-Adjust the direction of the antenna.
-Normally, upright is a good direction. - 4.
-Connect the PC(s) and each Switch/Hub in your LAN to the LAN Ports on the Router, shown in Figure 2-1.
-(If you have the wireless NIC and want to use the wireless function, you can skip this step.) - 5.
-Connect the DSL/Cable Modem to the WAN port on the Router, shown in Figure 2-1. - 6.
+The place must accord with the Installation Environment Requirements. - Connect the PC(s) and each Switch/Hub in your LAN to the LAN Ports on the Router, shown in Figure 2-1.
+(If you have the wireless NIC and want to use the wireless function, you can skip this step.) - 4.
+Connect the DSL/Cable Modem to the WAN port on the Router, shown in Figure 2-1. - 5.
 Connect the power adapter to the power socket on the Router, and the other end into an electrical outlet.
 The Router will start to work automatically.

-7. Power on your PC and Cable/DSL Modem.
+6. Power on your PC and Cable/DSL Modem.

-Figure 2-1 Hardware Installation of the TL-WR741ND 150Mbps Wireless N Router
+Figure 2-1 Hardware Installation of the 150Mbps Wireless N Router